GEO: The Complete Guide to Generative Engine Optimization [2026]

 GEO is not a temporary trend.
 The shift toward AI-powered search is accelerating, and the implications for B2B marketing are profound.

-AI search will account for the majority of information queries by 2028.
-While transactional and navigational queries may remain in traditional search, the informational queries that drive B2B awareness and consideration are moving rapidly to AI-powered interfaces.
+• AI search will absorb the majority of informational queries by 2028.
+Transactional and navigational queries may remain in traditional search, but the awareness and consideration-stage research that drives B2B pipeline is moving fast.

-Citation competition will intensify.
-As more companies invest in GEO, the competition for AI citations will become as fierce as the competition for page-one rankings.
-Early movers will have a significant advantage — just as early SEO adopters dominated organic search for years before competitors caught up.
+• Citation competition will intensify.
+As more companies invest in GEO, competing for AI citations will become as fierce as competing for page-one rankings.
+Early movers will hold a durable advantage.

-AI engines will get better at evaluating quality.
-Current AI search engines are imperfect at assessing content quality.
-But they are improving rapidly.
-Over time, the same principles that underpin great content — genuine expertise, unique insights, original data, clear communication — will become even more important for GEO success.
+• AI engines will get better at evaluating quality.
+Today's models are imperfect at assessing content quality, but they are improving rapidly.
+The same principles that underpin great content — genuine expertise, unique insights, original data — will matter even more.

-New measurement tools will emerge.
-The GEO measurement landscape is immature today.
-Within the next 12-18 months, expect to see robust platforms for tracking AI citations, brand mentions in LLMs, and AI-driven conversions.
-Companies that start building GEO data now will have a significant head start.
+• Measurement tools will mature.
+Within 12-18 months, expect robust platforms for tracking AI citations, brand mentions in LLMs, and AI-driven conversions.
+Companies building GEO data now will have a head start.

-Voice and multimodal search will expand the GEO surface area.
-As AI assistants become more capable across voice, image, and video inputs, the number of AI-mediated information interactions will multiply.
-GEO principles will extend beyond text to encompass how AI systems process and cite audio, visual, and video content.
+• Voice and multimodal search will expand the surface area.
+GEO principles will extend beyond text to how AI systems process and cite audio, visual, and video content.

 For B2B technology companies, the message is clear: invest in GEO now.
 The companies that build AI-optimised content, establish strong entity signals, and develop GEO measurement capabilities today will dominate the AI search landscape of tomorrow.